Risotto alla Stoccafisso

-1.5 litres fish stock, heated 350 g carnaroli 150 ml milk 150 g stockfish (air-dried cod), rehydrated 60 g Grana Padano, grated 40 g butter, for frying and finish 30 ml white wine 15 g parsley, chopped Olive oil, for frying
+1.5 litres fish stock, heated 350 g carnaroli rice 150 ml milk 150 g stockfish (air-dried cod), rehydrated 60 g grana padano, grated 40 g butter, for frying and finish 30 ml white wine 15 g parsley, chopped Olive oil, for frying

 In a deep wide frying pan, toast the rice in butter and oil over a medium heat, deglaze with wine and begin to add hot stock one ladleful at a time.

 Cover the pan, turn off heat, allow to cool, then remove contents to a separate container.

 Resume cooking after several hours in a clean frying pan.

 An hour before resumption, place the cod in a saucepan, cover with milk and simmer over a low heat.

 Drain the milk from the cod, flake it and stir into the rice.